easybuilders/easybuild-tutorial/docs/2021-isc21/module_naming_schemes.md

 After all, there is no point in generating a module for an obviously broken installation...

-!!!
-Note
-    If you are using the [prepared environment](../practical_info/#prepared-environment), you may notice a hanging command during the sanity check that is run when generating the module for `UCX`.

-    This occurs because terminal session that is started when visiting [https://isc21.learnhpc.eu](https://isc21.learnhpc.eu) is run *in* a Slurm job.

-    You can bypass this issue by cancelling the running `eb` command (using *Ctrl-C*), and skipping the sanity check when generating the module for UCX by using `--force`:

-        eb UCX-1.9.0-GCCcore-10.2.0.eb --module-only --force

-    You can then continue by re-running the command to generate the modules required for HDF5:

-        eb HDF5-1.10.7-gompi-2020b.eb --robot --module-only

 ### Loading the HDF5 module

 After generating the hierarchical module tree for HDF5, how do we access the HDF5 installation through it?